f5devcentral/f5xc-dns-demoguide/README.rst

 **Step by Step Process**:

-Log in the F5 Distributed Cloud Console and navigate to the ``DNS Management``.
+Login to the F5 Distributed Cloud Console and navigate to the ``DNS Management``.

 .. figure:: Assets/image4.png